gersteinj/text_to_images/README.md

 ## Important Message
 * Please do not distribute this program yourself.
 If you have friends who want to use it, please direct them here so they can get the updated version as I continue to improve it.
 You can send them to this page or to my [website](http://www.robotsinheels.com), which has a link to access this page as well.
 The user interface is about the most minimal possible just to get it working - improvements are coming!
+* I haven't had time to test in Linux yet, and I don't have a Mac to test on, but both operating systems should work.
+Please let me know if they don't.
 * If you have questions or suggestions, please reach out to me at gersteinj@gmail.com or as @gersteinj on Twitter.
 Feel free to get hold of me here, too, if you're comfortable with Git/GitHub.

 ## Getting Started